kianasimonson/web-dev-hw/project-2/README.md

 <br>
 Topic 6
 <br/>
 I was very proud of myself I ended up figuring out the coding for images.
 That was a small feat in the big scheme of things to do for this week.
+After I figured the coding out for images, this week I couldn't get it right for the videos.
+I'm really happy with how my project is coming along and excited to see the end result.